-In recent years, Str\"{o}mbom et al.~\cite{strombom2014solving, strombom2018robot} introduced a heuristic approach to address the shepherding problem.
-In this approach, Str\"{o}mbom et al. use two main behaviours: \emph{collecting} and \emph{driving} in order to explain the interaction between a shepherd considered as one intelligent agent and a swarm of sheep being treated as autonomous agents.
+In recent years, a heuristic approach, which is proposed by Str\"{o}mbom et al.~\cite{strombom2014solving, strombom2018robot}, has addressed the shepherding problem effectively.
+In this approach, two main behaviours are used: \emph{collecting} and \emph{driving}, which are used to explain the interaction between a shepherd considered as one intelligent agent and a swarm of sheep being treated as autonomous agents.
 The collecting behaviour aims to maintain the entire sheep grouped within a connected network, while the driving behaviour enables guidance of the group/swarm of sheep towards a goal.
 The Str\"{o}mbom approach shows good shepherding performance in successfully collecting and driving a large number of sheep towards the given target.
 However, Str\"{o}mbom et al. evaluate their approach in an ideal environment possessing an unrealistically low noise level for both the shepherd and the sheep.
 In practice, the shepherd might face various sources of significant noise associated with the response of the sheep to the influence of the sheepdog, called the \emph{actuation noise}, and noise coming from the sensing ability of the shepherd, called the \emph{perception noise}.
-Under extreme weather conditions, or obstacles, the sheep or autonomous agents might move very imprecisely in response to shepherding commands, and the shepherd can insufficiently sense the position of the sheep.
+Under extreme weather conditions, or obstacles, the sheep or autonomous agents might move very imprecisely in response to shepherding commands, and the shepherd can inadequately sense the position of the sheep.
 These errors may lead to poor performance of the shepherd.
-In the literature, there is insufficient attempts to understand the impact of these errors on the overall performance of the shepherding in the successful completion of the task.
+In the literature, there are insufficient attempts to understand the impact of these errors on the overall performance of the shepherding in the successful completion of the task.